jjmmpp/J124-Final-Project/README.md

 ![Degree%Asc](/DegPerAsc.jpg)

+I made some conclusions from playing around with the other data sets:

+"School Type" is somewhat humorous, as a type of school is *party*.
+This data set was problematic because some schools were listed twice, in two categories, such as *state* and *party*.
+I would need clarificaton from the souce about what makes a school a "party school" before using it.

+The "Region" set is too limited in scope, without comparing it to the region one works in.
+So, I did not analyze this data set.

+The most useful analysis might be the result when considering **region residence when working** with **degree type**.
+That would provide knowledge to readers that they could actually use: *pick a good major, then the right region in which to find a job*.
+I believe that the most valuable information from these data sets is *Degree Type*.
+That is **the** category in these data sets that allows for most freedom of choice -- not region or school type, as those options involve means and privilege.
 Note: For my data visualization, I played with it in Google Sheets and uploaded the file here.
 Then I created a chart in XXXXX.

 # Article Pitch